Scooter Braun: Politics

 Braun hosted a fundraiser for Hillary Clinton at his home in 2015.
 In 2019, he hosted a fundraiser for the Kamala Harris 2020 presidential campaign.
 He supported developer Rick Caruso in the 2022 Los Angeles mayoral election.

 During the Gaza war, Braun expressed support for both the release of Israeli hostages and relief for Palestinians.
-In December 2023, Braun spoke at a rally in Tel Aviv's Hostages Square, and featured the mother of an Israeli hostage in a video posted to his Instagram calling for the music industry to spread awareness on the issue.
+In December 2023, he spoke at a rally in Tel Aviv's Hostages Square and featured the mother of an Israeli hostage in a video posted to his Instagram calling for the music industry to spread awareness on the issue.

 Philanthropy

-Braun is involved in various charities including the Braun Family Foundation.
+Braun is involved in various charities, including the Braun Family Foundation.
 He also assists with his brother Adam's charity, Pencils of Promise.
 Billboard reported that as of 2017, Braun—along with his then-clients and companies—had granted more wishes for the Make-A-Wish Foundation than any other organization in the history of the foundation.
 He received the Humanitarian Award at the 2016 Billboard Touring Awards for his philanthropic support of Pencils of Promise, the Make-A-Wish Foundation, and Fuck Cancer.
 Braun and actor George Clooney held significant roles in March for Our Lives and aided in fundraising efforts behind the scenes.
 In 2017, Braun was an organizer of Hand in Hand, a telethon which raised $55 million for relief efforts related to Hurricane Harvey and Hurricane Irma.

-Braun coordinated the charity single, "Stuck with U" by Justin Bieber and Ariana Grande, which benefitted the First Responders Children's Foundation to fund grants and scholarships for children of first responders and health care workers that worked on the front lines during the pandemic.
+Braun coordinated the charity single "Stuck with U" by Justin Bieber and Ariana Grande, which benefited the First Responders Children's Foundation to fund grants and scholarships for children of first responders and healthcare workers who worked on the front lines during the pandemic.
 In 2023, Braun joined the board of directors of the Make-A-Wish Foundation.

 In March 2024, Braun launched a fundraising project with Care.org and the Hostages and Missing Families Forum in Israel.

 Personal life

 In 2013, Braun began dating Yael Cohen.
 The couple wed on July 6, 2014, in Whistler, British Columbia, Canada, at Cohen's parents' house.
 They had a son in 2015, another son in 2016, and a daughter in 2018.
 Braun filed for divorce in July 2021, which was finalized in September 2022.

-He is in a romantic relationship with Sydney Sweeney as of November 2025.
+By June 2025 Braun was in a relationship with actress Sydney Sweeney.